The potato in these Gluten Free Potato Brioche Buns makes them so incredibly pillowy and light, you won't believe they're gluten free.

 - 1 large egg, at room temperature

 - 6 large egg yolks, at room temperature

-- 1 tbsp potato starch, for dusting OR 2 tbsp melted butter, for brushing after baking
+- 1 tablespoon potato starch, for dusting OR 2 tablespoon melted butter, for brushing after baking

 - In the bowl of a stand mixer, add the gf bread flour blend, granulated sugar, baking powder, salt, yeast, and psyllium husks.
 Whisk together.
 Add mashed potatoes, egg, egg yolks, butter, and milk and mix on low using the dough hook until combined.
 Increase the speed to medium or medium high and knead for 5 minutes.